Is it safe for me to have my baby at Leeds Teaching Hospitals?

 We work together with Leeds Maternity & Neonatal Voices Partnership (MNVP) to make improvements using feedback from the experiences of our patients.
 MNVP parent representatives regularly visit our wards and departments to gain feedback from families directly.
 Anyone wishing to get involved in the work of the MNVP can contact: [email protected] or join their Facebook group.

-We are also holding listening events with families, and reviewing our complaints process to ensure we are listening and understanding our patients’ experiences, and working with them to identify ways to improve their care.
+We are reviewing our complaints process to ensure we are listening and understanding our patients’ experiences, and working with them to identify ways to improve their care.

 Can I change the hospital that I want to give birth in?